 Let your experience speak for itself.

-You don’t need to do anything fancy design-wise to make your CV stand out.
+You don’t need fancy design to make your CV stand out.

-In our experience, it’s better to keep it simple and stick to traditional CV writing conventions.
+In our experience, it’s better to keep your format simple and stick to traditional CV writing conventions.

 Your grammar and spelling need to be 100% correct.